JelleKUL/jellekul.github.io/research/voxel-guided-object-manipulation.md

-# Voxel Guided Object Manipulation
+# Completed object dynamification

-IGARSS 2025
+PE&RS 2025
+## Scope:
+*Introducing part segmentation on a completed SDF to enable part-aware scaling and repetition*
 ## Introduction

 - Dynamic objects in indoor scenes are needed for industry
 	- Indoor renovations in AECO
 	- Simulations (light, smoke,...)
 	- Gaming environments
-- Objects captured in environments are static and cannot be scaled without unwanted distortions
+- Objects completed from partial scans are static and cannot be scaled without unwanted distortions
 - There is a need for selective and proportion-retaining scaling by only scaling certain parts of the object
 -  Current part aware object scaling is used in the games industry for procedural large scale object generation on meshes, but require a database of existing modular parts.
 - A lot of the object detection and completion pipelines use SDF's as outputs
 	- These are implicit definitions and define an object boundary
 	- The texture can be made implicit (texture fields) as well creating a direct link between the distance to the surface and the colour at the surface at any point in space.
+	- This creates a opportunity for spatial transformation in a parametric way.
 - Our method
 	- Divide the completed object from the scene into parts
 	- interpolates the sdf and colour values between scaled boundaries